ravi55aa/Learning_2/README.md

 # Learning_2
-This repo is use to preform and execute and practice git commands
+This is a simple chat application for the learning purpose i have done.